GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/02_workshop_setup.md

 load("sismonr_anthocyanin_system.RData")
 ```

-Feel free to inspect the different aspects of the models (unfortunately the GRN plot generated is a bit confusing).
+Feel free to inspect the different aspects of the model.
 We can run one simulation for each of the two *in silico* plants via the command:

 ```r
 set.seed(123)